nav_sign

 nthu Avalanche: an End-to-End Library for Continual Learning

-Dec'20 - Present
+Dec'20 - Oct'22

 I am an active lead maintainer of the Reproducible Continual Learning framework by Avalanche and also actively work on the evaluation framework of Avalanche mainly in the direction of integration of Weights & Biases API.